 Sleeping on the Sand (Can be comfortable)

-During my travels on Maui and other islands I traveled by mini bike.
-I took just the minimum amount of light weight sleeping gear needed to have a nice economical vacation.
+During my travels on Maui and other Outer Islands, I traveled by minibike.
+I took just the minimum amount of lightweight sleeping gear needed to have a nice economical vacation.
 After a short time I figured out that all I needed was an army surplus rain poncho and a large double bedspread.

-The temperature in the Islands varies by only about 5° from the day time to the evening and it is about 5° warmer in the summer than the winter so when I travel during the summer I really didn’t need any more bedding than the above.
+The temperature in the Islands in the 60ies varied by only about 5° from the day time to the evening and it is about 5° warmer in the summer than the winter, so when I travel during the summer I really didn’t need any more bedding than the above.

-As I drove away the next morning I noticed a hotel in the affected area but yet it was still open.
-I’m closer look I noticed that it was built to look like there were carports below so that the first floor lobby was up one floor from the beach.
-Apparently this allowed it to be safe from
+As I drove away the next morning, I noticed a hotel in the affected area that was still open.
+I took a closer look and I noticed that it was built in a way that looked like there were carports below so that the first floor lobby was up one floor from the beach.
+Apparently this allowed as it is safe from a Tsunami.

 The next Evening it was time to find a place to stay indoors.
-I asked around for an economical place to stay and I found out that there was a Japanese tea house that would let you stay over as long as you were willing to go through the Japanese tea ceremony.
+I asked around for an economical place to stay and I found out that there was a Japanese Tea House that would let me to stay over as long as I was willing to go through the Japanese tea ceremony.
 It was interesting and quite different.
 I enjoyed my stay there.
-I did some more traveling around visiting waterfalls and nature parks.
+Afterwards I did some more traveling around visiting waterfalls and nature parks.